wrac4242/OTW_Common_Issues/README.md

 each file needs to end in a quote

-quote: "The Commander stands for the virtues of wisdom, sincerely, benevolence, courage and strictness"
+quote: "The Commander stands for the virtues of wisdom, sincerely, benevolence, courage and strictness" - Sun Tzu